YonghaoXu/RPNet/README.md

 * We have uploaded the Indian Pines image and the corresponding annotations into the `dataset` folder.

 ## Usage
-* Add the directory path for the dependencies files in the `RPNet.m`.
+* Add the directory path for the dependencies files in `RPNet.m`.
 ```
 addpath(genpath('/utils/'))
 addpath(genpath('/dataset/'))